armanriazi/refi/docs/article.md

 2. Stated preference methods: these methods are mostly based on surveys.
 People are being asked how much they are willing to pay for a natural site not to be destroyed, or inversely how much they want to receive in exchange for its destruction.
 As an example, a 1980 survey asked residents of Chicago how much they would be willing to pay to preserve the visibility over the Grand Canyon.
 The average price was $90.
 A similar survey was conducted a year and a half later, and the average answer came this time at $169 [^24].

+# Towards Generating Value Carbon Reduction for Carbon Offset Footprint to Produce Carbon Credit

-# Blockchain
+## Blockchain

 In the recent years, tokenization of (physical) assets and the creation of a digital version that is stored on the blockchain gained more interest.
 By utilizing blockchain technology, asset ownership can be tokenized, which enables fractional ownership, reduces intermediaries, and provides a secure and transparent ledger.
 This not only increases liquidity but also expands access to previously illiquid assets (like carbon offsets).
 The blockchain ledger allows for real-time settlement of transactions, increasing efficiency and reducing the risk of fraud.
 Additionally, tokens can be programmed to include certain rules and restrictions, such as limiting the number of tokens that can be issued or specifying how they can be traded, which can provide greater transparency and control over the asset [^43].

-## Towards Generating Value Carbon Reduction for Carbon Offset Footprint to Produce Carbon Credit

-`Carbon offset solution`
+### Re-fungibility

+Re-fungibility is an important step towards building real life models of ownership rights.
+Often a unique item may be owned by multiple entities in different proportions.
+The examples of such shared ownership are abundant: Timeshares, co-ownership of art, fractional car ownership, etc. For that purpose, Unique Network provides the special mode of Collection: Re-Fungible.
+The Re-fungible token can be minted and then partially transferred to multiple owners [17].

+### Fungible collection mode
+Fungible collection mode is targeted at the same set of use cases as ERC-20 tokens.
+Any non-unique and divisible resource can be represented as a Fungible token.
+While these use cases are not the prime focus of Unique Network, many applications need this functionality in parallel to the NFT the examples include: non-unique game resources, rating points in applications with social networking capabilities, voting tokens, etc [17].

+## Carbon offset solution

 The solar panels provide information regarding their electricity generation, from which a figure is derived that represents the amount of carbon avoided and fed into a smart contract.
 A smart contract is a self-executing application that exist on the blockchain and performs actions based on its underlying code.
 In the blockchain-based carbon offset process, smart contracts convert the different tokens and send them to the owner’s wallet.
 The tokens used within the process are compliant with the ERC-721 Non-Fungible Token (NFT) standard, which represents a unique token that is distinguishable from others and cannot be exchanged for other units of the same asset.
 A practical example is a work of art that, even if replicated, is always slightly different [^43].